Volunteer

 EcoScapes Volunteer

-Our EcoScapes native plant demonstration garden is located at the Brunswick office and is managed by the EcoScapes program manager, Keren Giovengo.
+Our EcoScapes native plant demonstration garden is located at the Brunswick office.
 Volunteering at the garden provides a great opportunity to contribute to your community, the coastal environment, and increase knowledge and skills related to regional native plants and sustainable landscaping best management practices.

 Oyster Restoration Projects

-Opportunities include bagging recycled oyster shell and monitoring of living shoreline restoration monitoring.
+Opportunities include bagging recycled oyster shell and monitoring of living shoreline restoration sites.
 Volunteer opportunities are project dependent rather than continuous efforts.